lilianpadilla/NBSentimentAnalysis/README.md

 # NBSentimentAnalysis
-Using a Naive Bayes Classifier to analyze social media posts.
+Using a Naive Bayes Classifier to analyze movie reviews on IMBD